Easy-to-read medicine information about olanzapine – what it is, how to take olanzapine safely and possible side effects.

 - You can take olanzapine with or without food.

 - If you forget to take your dose, take it as soon as you remember that day.
 But, if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.

 - Keep taking olanzapine every day.
-It usually take a few weeks to start working and it can take several months before you feel the full benefits.
+It usually takes a few weeks to start working and it can take several months before you feel the full benefits.

 - Do not stop taking olanzapine suddenly as your symptoms may return if stopped too early; speak to your doctor or nurse before stopping.

-Olanzapine may cause changes in your blood sugar level, your cholesterol level and in your heart function.
-To keep an eye out for these effects, your doctor will monitor your physical health.
+- Blood tests and other monitoring: before starting olanzapine or before starting any new medicines while you are taking olanzapine, you will need blood tests and other monitoring.
+Olanzapine may cause changes in your blood glucose level, your cholesterol level and in your heart function.
+To keep an eye out for these effects, your doctor will check your physical health.
 You will have your weight measured regularly.
-You may be sent for tests such as blood tests to monitor your blood, kidneys, liver, cholesterol and glucose levels.
-You may also have your blood pressure measured and be required to undergo an ECG test to assess your heart rate.
+You may also need to have blood tests to check your kidneys, liver, cholesterol and glucose levels.
+You may also have your blood pressure measured and an ECG test to check your heart rate.

 Possible side effects

 Like all medicines, olanzapine can cause side effects, although not everyone gets them.
 Often unwanted side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|